Elitsa Todorova: Career

 Elitsa was born in Varna.
-As a child, she spent six years in Africa with her parents.
+As a child, she spent six years in Africa (specifically Libya, Tunisia and the Western Sahara) with her parents.
 She has worked with a number of noted choirs, ensembles and musicians (Bulgarian and foreign) and has participated in concerts in a number of countries.
 She has also been awarded several prizes.

 In 2003 Elitsa Todorova began working with Bulgarian drummer and percussionist Stoyan Yankoulov.